DavidHarrison/AP-Comp-Gov-Notes/Russia/Government.md

             states of emergency, troop deployments overseas

 -   Near abroad: states USSR governed that are now independent of Russia
+	- Ukraine is heavily agricultural
+	- Russians believe Ukrainian is subset of Russian, Ukrainians believe it is independent
+	- Ukrainian politics have been messy since independence

 -   Recent election were rigged, though United Russia and Putin still are popular